-Deferred financing costs consist of fees and expenses incurred in connection with the Credit Facility.
-Deferred financing costs are capitalized and amortized over the term of the Credit Facility, and are reflected in borrowings under the credit facility on the Statement of Asset and Liabilities.
+Deferred financing costs consist of fees and expenses incurred in connection with the BNP Credit Facility (refer to Note 9 "Revolving Credit Facility").
+Deferred financing costs are capitalized and amortized over the term of the BNP Credit Facility, and are reflected in borrowings under the credit facility on the Statement of Asset and Liabilities (if any).
 Amortization of deferred financing costs is recorded as an expense on the Statement of Operations on a straight-line basis, which approximates the effective interest method.